How do we evaluate new sources for daily.dev?

 We kindly ask you to refrain from misusing the opportunity to be featured on the daily.dev feed.

 How to get your article picked up by daily.dev?
 [For indie bloggers]

 As mentioned above, we don't accept personal blogs at the moment.
-HOWEVER, there are three ways for you to get your article picked up by daily.dev:
+However, there are three ways for you to featured on daily.dev.